mwkorver/lambda-gdal_translate-cli/README.md

 * Create and S3 bucket and upload data to it.

 How does it work?
-**GeoTIFF** is a metadata standard that allows **georeferencing** information to be embedded within a ﻿TIFF﻿ image file.
+**GeoTIFF** is a metadata standard that allows **georeferencing** information to be embedded within a TIFF image file.
 Cloud Optimized GeoTIFF, or COG, can be thought of a specific formulation of GeoTIFF that optimizes the in-situ use of GeoTIFF files in an Object Store such as Amazon Simple Storage Service (S3).
 COGs are useful because they allow systems to work with big geo-data files without having to first transfer typically files to local storage before accessing parts of those files.
 Being able to use data on S3, in-situ, allows many nodes in a cluster to be pointed at the same loosely coupled authoritative data.
 And even more importantly, any number of different use cases, such as tile servers, ML apps etc can be pointed at the same shared content.

-You can see documentation on the GDAL trac site done by Even Rouault in late 2016 regarding COG ﻿here﻿.
-However, you might want to read Chris Holmes write up ﻿here﻿ first, then go back and look at Even's write-up.
+You can see documentation on the GDAL trac site done by Even Rouault in late 2016 regarding COG [here](https://trac.osgeo.org/gdal/wiki/CloudOptimizedGeoTIFF).
+However, you might want to read Chris Holmes write up [here](https://medium.com/planet-stories/cloud-native-geospatial-part-2-the-cloud-optimized-geotiff-6b3f15c696ed) first, then go back and look at Even's write-up.

 The COG “recipe” does it's magic by organizing  the layout of pixels and image overviews in such a way as to optimize HTTP GET range requests.
-This enables client  applications to request just part of the image (HTTP range-gets),  rather than requesting the whole file from Amazon S3 and copying to the local file system before making it available to GDAL.
+This enables client  applications to request just part of the image, rather than requesting the whole file from Amazon S3 and copying to the local file system before making it available to GDAL.
 Why is this important?
 It's because the server is often requested to build a small area, such as a 256 x 256 tile from a much larger image typically measured in thousands of pixels.
 The caveat here is that file system in user space (FUSE) based methods, such as used by NASA GIBS, a method that pre-dates COG, that do copy whole objects to local storage, can be more efficient when many requests are made against the same source GeoTIFFs.
 However, using COG alone is very simple and probably satisfies most use-cases.

 Adding overviews to GeoTIFFs and rebuilding them with internal tiles and jpeg compression is an old technique used to improve performance of mosaic'd orthos served from WMS/WMTS servers.
 In this workshop we will start with 4-Band imagery stored on Amazon S3, and use AWS Lamba to compute the transformation into RGB COG.

-This  workshop will show you how to run the ﻿gdal_translate﻿, ﻿gdaladdo﻿ utilities using the ﻿AWS Lambda﻿ execution environment.
-It follows the general technique for running arbitrary executables as outlined by Tim Wagner in the AWS Compute Blog ﻿here﻿.
+This  workshop will show you how to run the [gdal_translate](http://www.gdal.org/gdal_translate.html), [gdaladdo](http://www.gdal.org/gdaladdo.html) utilities using the [AWS Lambda](https://aws.amazon.com/lambda/) execution environment.
+It follows the general technique for running arbitrary executables as outlined by Tim Wagner in the AWS Compute Blog [here](https://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/).
 You will learn  how to run a distributed batch operation, a single line of which might look like this were it to run from the desktop command line.

 ```bash
 gdal_translate -b 1 -b 2 -b 3 -of GTiff -outsize 50% 50% -co tiled=yes -co BLOCKXSIZE=512 -co BLOCKYSIZE=512' -co PHOTOMETRIC=YCBCR -co COMPRESS=JPEG -co JPEG_QUALITY='85' input.tif output.tif